Key Takeaways

 While it can be harder to detect, research shows that covert emotional abuse can sometimes be even more harmful than physical abuse.
 So if you or someone you care about has experienced it, know that it’s okay to ask for help.
 At Rula, our goal is to streamline access to effective, compassionate mental healthcare for anyone who needs it.

 No matter the mental health challenge you’re facing, you can use our therapist-matching program to find a therapist who takes your insurance in just a few minutes.
-From there, you can schedule your first online appointment and begin accessing care as early as this week.
+From there, you can schedule your first online appointment and begin accessing care as soon as tomorrow.

 More From Rula